 Plan for the Future

 If you’ve taken the time to extract the lessons from the things you regret, now you have a set of guidelines for your future.

 What if you experience these things again?

 Well, now you know what to avoid, what to stop doing, what to do more of, and how to react in certain situations.
-You can make a plan for the future so that you won’t be caught off guard or end up fertilizing new regrets.
+You can make a plan for the future so it won’t catch you off guard or end up fertilizing new regrets.

-The road through life is filled with potholes, speed bumps, dead ends, and false starts—not to mention all the other obstacles.
+Potholes, speed bumps, dead ends, and false starts—not to mention all the other obstacles—fill the road of life.
 But you don’t have to let regret be one of those bumps along the way.

 Stop to Smell the Roses

 Slow down.
-Stop for a bit.
+Stop for a while.
 Look around at life right now.
 Be present.

 Concentrating on the here and now helps distance you and your emotions from the things you regret.

 Instead of ruminating on a ruined relationship from a decade ago, focus on the relationships you have now.
 Cultivate those.
 Treat those with the respect they deserve—the respect you didn’t afford to that past, ruined relationship.